-These documents may be obtained free of charge and without obligation by requesting them from CRH:

-By telephone: + 33 1 42 89 49 10

-By fax: + 33 1 42 89 29 67

-By email: crh@crh-bonds.com

-or by post to the following address:
+These documents may be obtained free of charge and without obligation by requesting them from CRH By telephone: + 33 1 42 89 49 10 By fax: + 33 1 42 89 29 67 By email: crh@crh-bonds.com or by post to the following address: CRH Caisse de Refinancement de l'Habitat 3 rue La Boétie 75008 PARIS The incorporation documents may be perused in paper form at the Company's registered office.

-CRH

-Caisse de Refinancement de l'Habitat

-3 rue La Boétie

-75008 PARIS

-The incorporation documents may be perused in paper form at the Company's registered office.

-INFORMATION CONCERNING EQUITY INTERESTS
+INFORMATION CONCERNING INTERESTS HELD BY THE ISSUER

-The issuer does not hold any equity interest in any company.
+The issuer does not hold any interest in any company.